 Since leaving Washington DC, I have worked in all facets of the television industry.
 From building professional broadcast edit systems, to creating network brand campaigns and launching Australia’s very first internet channel, HealthyMEtv!

 Sure, I’ve been busy, but I’ve also been eager to take time out and travel.
 In 2013, I left the stability of my producing position at the Seven Network to travel around rural Australia to see, first hand, what it really means to be a true blue Aussie battler!
 I spent time in Coober Pedy where it’s so incredibly hot the locals actually live underground in working Opal mines.
-I also went SCUBA diving with Great Whites sharks off the coast of Port Lincoln, South Australia and I made an epic journey across America in a van for 44 days and lived with a tribe of former head-hunters in the Kelabit highlands of Borneo.
-These are some of the greatest adventures of my life but nothing can top the time I spent with NASA.
+I also went SCUBA diving with Great Whites sharks off the coast of Port Lincoln, South Australia.

 My name is Tara Foster.
-I am a keen adventurer, risk taker and a skilled horseback rider.
+I am a keen adventurer, risk taker and a STEM advocate.
 I have no problems speaking with strangers on the bus, trekking deep though mosquito infested jungles or driving eleven hours for a rocket launch.
 I also like sunsets, jumping in mud puddles, and long walks on the beach.